mars-sim/mars-sim/README.md

 ## Mars Direct Mission Plan

 mars-sim loosely follows the *Mars Direct Mission Plan* (by Robert Zubrin) and has 8 basic settlement templates to choose from.
-The first template is a *Mars Direct Plan (MDP) Phase 1* base with 4 settlers.
-The next template is a *MDP Phase 2* base with 8 settlers.
-Then a *MDP Phase 3* base has 12 settlers.
-An *Alpha Base* has 36 settlers.
+The first template is a *Mars Direct Plan (MDP) Phase 0* base with 0 to 4 settlers and a *Mars Direct Plan (MDP) Phase 1* base with up to 6 settlers.
+A *MDP Phase 2* base can have 8 settlers.
+A *MDP Phase 3* base has up to 16 settlers.
+An *Alpha Base* has up to 48 settlers.
 A *Hub Base* has 56 settlers.
-A *Sector Base* has 136 settlers.
+A *Sector Base* can have as many as 240 settlers.
 Besides, players may build a *Trading Outpost* or a *Mining Depot* near sites with high mineral concentrations.

-Each sponsoring agency or country of origin has unique templates that house various types of buildings.
+Each sponsoring agency or country of origin has unique templates that utiliize various types of buildings.
-Altogether, there is a total of 37 unique [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.
+Altogether, there is a total of 42 unique [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.

 ## Settlement Development